-On June 20, the first Workshop was held in Calgary.
-Led by Kees Cusveller, mixed sector participant groups (including General Contractors, Subcontractors, Insurance Specialists and Lawyers) reviewed and presented their discussions on six common non-standard clauses.
+Led by Kees Cusveller, a seasoned construction professional, mixed sector participant groups (including General Contractors, Subcontractors, Insurance/Bonding Specialists and Lawyers) reviewed and presented their discussions on six common non-standard clauses.
 To determine financial implications of these types of clauses and other clauses, the groups were given a mock project that is typical of some of the projects being tendered in Alberta.
 This project's front-end specification only contained 15 clauses intentionally including a few that should have no bearing on costs.
 Groups were tasked to submit bids based on the information provided.

-It was important to create an environment where the participants could discuss what they think contract clauses mean and then report out to the group and get input back from an industry expert.
+It was important to create an environment where the participants could discuss what they think contract clauses mean and then report out to the group and receive input back from an industry expert.
 This approach ensures better, more inclusive dialogue among small groups and diversity of opinion, but most importantly keeps the participants engaged and diminishes the traditional classroom approach of one person talking at the front of the room.
+As the results show, this proved to be a large part of the success of the Workshop.